9th Col Moschin Regiment: the spearhead

 - Freefall Skydiving Course (TCL)It takes place at the Centro Addestramento Paracadutismo (CAPAR) in Pisa for a period of between five and six weeks, during which command-opening jumps are made from a maximum height of 3-4000 metres (10,000 feet).

-- Basic Training Course Alpinistic (CA1), at the Alpine Training Centre (CEALP) in Aosta, lasting 6 weeks (since 2011), to provide the fundamental knowledge of climbing and mountain movement techniques necessary to confer the ability to operate in mountain environments in safe conditions.
+- Basic Training Course Alpinistic (CA1), at the Alpine Training Centre (CEALP) in Aosta, lasting 6 weeks (since 2011), to provide the fundamental knowledge relating to climbing and mountain movement techniques, necessary to confer the ability to operate in mountain environments in safe conditions.

-- Basic Ski Training Course (CS1)also at the CEALP in Aosta, lasting 6 weeks since 2011 and dedicated to learning movement techniques in the mountains in a snowy environment: alpine and cross-country skiing, avalanche prevention and survival in cold climates.
+- Basic Ski Training Course (CS1), always at the CEALP of Aosta, lasting 6 weeks since 2011 dedicated to learning the techniques of movement in the mountains in snowy environments: alpinistic skiing and cross-country skiing, avalanche prevention and survival in cold climates.

-- Basic English Language Courseduration of five weeks, at the SLEE (Scuola di Lingue Estere dell'Esercito) in Perugia, or at affiliated schools in Livorno.
+- Basic English Language Course, lasting 5 weeks, at the SLEE (Army School of Foreign Languages) in Perugia, or at affiliated schools in Livorno.

-At the end of this lengthy training process, candidates receive the coveted Parachute Incursor Patent and transit to an operational company detachment.
+At the end of this long training process, the candidates receive the coveted Parachute Incursor Patent and transit to an operational company detachment.

 Further training and specialisation courses

-- Underwater CourseA 12-week course at COMSUBIN in Varignano (La Spezia), to learn how to operate safely in the marine environment, with an in-depth study of operational surface and underwater swimming techniques, and to obtain qualification in the use of A.R.O.
-(Auto Respirator Oxygen) and A.R.A.
-(Auto Respirator Air) underwater equipment.
+- Underwater Course, lasting 12 weeks, at the COMSUBIN of Varignano (La Spezia), to learn how to operate safely in the marine environment, with an in-depth study of surface and underwater operational swimming techniques, and to obtain the qualification to use the ARO (Automatic Oxygen Rebreather) and ARA (Automatic Air Rebreather) underwater apparatus.

-- Alpinistics and Skiing Advanced Training Coursecourses, at the Alpine Training Centre in Aosta, to deepen mountaineering techniques and to learn the ability to act in arctic and high mountain environments, and to raise the degree of operational mobility in particularly demanding conditions and in the presence of an adversary trained to operate in the mountains.
-The succession of courses may lead to the qualification of instructor or chosen military instructor in skiing and mountain combat.
+- Alpinistics and Skiing Advanced Training Course, at the Alpine Training Center in Aosta, to deepen the knowledge of alpinistiche techniques and to learn the ability to operate in arctic and high mountain environments, and to increase the level of operational mobility in particularly challenging conditions and in the presence of an adversary trained to operate in the mountains.
+The succession of courses can lead to obtaining the qualifications of instructor or selected military instructor of skiing and mountain combat.

-- Advanced Parachuting Course, lasting 3-4 weeks, for learning techniques for high-altitude launches (7,000-11,000 metres) with oxygen and low altitude opening - HALO (High Altitude Low Opening), or with high altitude opening and sailing under sail - HAHO (High Altitude High Opening).
+- Advanced Parachuting Course, lasting 3-4 weeks, to learn the techniques for high altitude jumps (7,000-11,000 metres) with oxygen and opening at low altitudes – HALO (High Altitude Low Opening), or with opening at high altitude and navigation under sail – HAHO (High Altitude High Opening).

 Courses by speciality

-- Sharpshooter Courseheld at the Regiment, for training in the correct use of the numerous sniper rifles in the regiment, derived from the US S.O.T.I.C.
-(Special Operations Target Interdiction Course), designed for .308 calibre.
+- Sharpshooter Course, held at the Regiment, to enable the correct use of the numerous precision rifles supplied, derived from the US SOTIC (Special Operations Target Interdiction Course), designed for the .308 caliber.

-- FAC (Forward Air Controller) Course, for qualification in missions relating to the ground direction of air strikes and the designation of target pilots, held at the Air Force Aerocooperation School, lasting five weeks (three theoretical and two practical).
-This qualification is limited to those who possess the necessary level of knowledge of the English language (which can be achieved by attending the advanced course at SLEE Perugia).
-As a rule, the course is followed by the Fire Controller for Special Operations (CF/OS)by a further three weeks.
-All this is a prelude to the Laser Target Marking (FAC/LTM) qualification for the use of the laser designators supplied to the Regiment.
+- FAC (Forward Air Controller) Course, for qualification for missions relating to the ground direction of air attacks and the designation of targets to pilots, held at the Air Force School of Aerocooperation, lasting five weeks (three theoretical and two practical).
+This qualification is limited to elements in possession of the necessary level of knowledge of the English language (which can be achieved by attending the advanced course at SLEE Perugia).
+As a rule, the course is followed by the Fire Controller for Special Operations (CF/OS), for a further three weeks.
+All this is a prelude to the qualification for the Laser Target Marking (FAC/LTM) function for the use of the laser designators supplied to the Regiment.

-- EOD (Explosive Ordnance Disposal Operator) Course e IEDD course (Improvised Explosive Ordnance Disposal Operator)to be attended at the EOD Training Centre of the Army Corps of Engineers School.
+- EOD (Explosive Ordnance Disposal Operator) Course e IEDD course (Improvised Explosive Ordnance Disposal Operator), to be attended at the EOD Training Center of the Army Engineers School.

 Other courses